 Tip: To get a monthly amount for expenses you don’t have every month, add up the total you pay in one year.
 Divide the total by 12.
 Use that amount for your monthly expense.
 For example, you pay $24 for snow removal 10 times.
 That’s $240. $240 divided by 12 = $20 monthly.

 Tell SSA about things you don’t have because you can’t pay for them.
 For example, your washing machine is broken, but you can’t afford to have it fixed or buy a new one.

 If you have money in a bank, you should explain why the money can’t be used to repay the overpayment.
 Use the section called “Remarks” on the last page of the form.
-For example, you need the money to pay bills that you owe or you are saving money to buy new dentures or a washing machine, or you need it for your property taxes.
+For example, you need the money to pay bills that you owe, or you are saving money to buy new dentures or a washing machine, or you need it for your property taxes.